Alternative Search Engines

 Other Maps

-A tough one I know.
 I use Open Street Map whenever I need a map now.
 It’s an open-source, user contributed mapping service and works pretty well.
-The more people who use and contribute to it the better it will get.
+The more people who use and contribute to it the better it gets.

 Youtube

-Another difficult one.
-If you want to host a video, why not try Peertube.
-I’ve starting using them to upload videos.
-For browsing Vimeo may be a better option for now.
+If you want to host a video try Peertube.
+My own Peertube account is here.
 Ethical Net (who are great for tech alternatives in general) have some more options.

 Google Hangouts